TerribleBrad/Wind-of-Kine/README.md

 # Preamble

-Streamlined Skyrim offers modernized combat, new quests, roleplay mechanics, fully voiced followers, straightforward gameplay, overhauled locations all while staying performance friendly.
-Using SkySA and True Directional Movement, Skyrim's combat has been brought up to 2021 standards.
-Once you learn the basics of the list you are able to play the game without needing to micromanage.
-The modlist makes Skyrim, well, streamlined.
+Streamlined Skyrim offers modernized combat, new quests, roleplay mechanics, custom voiced followers, straightforward gameplay, and overhauled locations all while staying performance friendly.
+Using SkySA, True Directional Movement, Tk Dodge, Skyrim's combat has never been more Streamlined.

 Streamlined Skyrim is a fork of the fantastic SME/FT list which I highly recommend to those who want to create their own modlist for Skyrim Special Edition.